reflectoring/reflectoring.github.io/_posts/2020-09-07-spring-boot-health-check.md

 1. Implement the `CompositeHealthContributor` interface in a Spring Bean.
 2. Mark the contributing health indicators with the `HealthContributor`interface.
-3. Override the `iterator` method with the list of health contributors which are health indicators marked with the `HealthContributor` interface.
+3. Override the `iterator` method in the `CompositeHealthContributor` interface with the list of health contributors which are health indicators marked with the `HealthContributor` interface.

 For our example, we will first create a database health indicator and mark it with the `HealthContributor` interface: